DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

 date: 2018-08-23 15:48:30
 ---

-Last week I was trying to build an API on top of Azure Functions with a SQL databse.
+Last week I was trying to build an API on top of Azure Functions with a backing SQL databse.
 This sounds like a pretty easy task however that was not the case, here's my story.

-Normally when I use a SQL database in a WebApp, and therefore also functions, I use an ORM mapper.
-I'm familiar with Entity Framework so thats what I tried.
+Normally when I use a SQL database in a WebApp, and therefore this also applies to Functions, I use an ORM mapper.
+I'm pretty familiar with Entity Framework so thats what I tried.
 You might think why don't you use [Triggers and Bindings]((https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) to connect with your SQL database?
-Well SQL binding and triggers aren't supported yet.
+Well SQL bindings and triggers aren't supported yet.

-If you wan't to use Entity Framework inside Azure Functions V2 then you would have to use Entity Framework Core(EF Core) because EF core runs on .NET Core which supports .NET Standard 2.0, and .NET Standard 2.0 is the target for Azure Function v2 projects.
+If you wan't to use Entity Framework inside Azure Functions V2 then you would have to use Entity Framework Core (EF Core) since EF core runs on .NET Core which supports .NET Standard 2.0, and .NET Standard 2.0 is the target for Azure Functions v2 projects.

 ## Installation
-Well that having said I chose to have a separate class library for my EF Core database context to live in because I have multiple function apps inside my solution which all have to use that same database context.
+Well having that said I chose to have a separate class library for my EF Core database context to live in because I have multiple function apps inside my solution, which all have to use that same database context.

 EF core requires some Nuget packages, at the time of writing I use the 2.1.2 versions of the understanding packages.
 The `Design` package is required when you want to work with migrations, if your not planning to do that then forget about that package.
 The `SqlServer` package has actually a pretty cool story.
 It is possible to use [other underlying databases](https://docs.microsoft.com/en-us/ef/core/providers/) such as CosmosDb, MySql or what have you.
+So only use that `SqlServer` package when you have a backing Sql Server database.

 ```
 Microsoft.EntityFrameworkCore